|

 motor to go to a specific satellite location.
 The motor keeps

-track of where all these positions are and where it currently is.
+track of where all these positions are and where it currently

 It then drives to the correct location and stops.
-The receiver
+The

 has no action after issuing the original command.

-Something in the motor (such as a stuck relay, or the electronic
+(such as a stuck relay, or the electronic

 equivalent) is causing the motor to run away without the motor's own